henaragmbh/henaraapis/documentation/customer_api/README.md

 ## Deploying Test Data

 The test system contains an MS SQL Server.
-You need to restore a database backup to get some data to play with.
+You need to restore a database backup into a database named *testdb*.

 ## Encryption